alw8n/LNCT-Attendance-APIs/README.md

 # LNCT AccSoft 2.0 Attendance Scraper API

-This is a Flask-based API that scrapes attendance data from the **LNCT portal ([AccSoft 2.0](https://portal.lnct.ac.in/Accsoft2/studentlogin.aspx "accsoft2.0"))** and calculates the number of classes needed to reach a desired attendance percentage.
+This is a Flask-based API that scrapes attendance data from the **LNCT portal ([AccSoft 2.0](https://portal.lnct.ac.in/Accsoft2/studentlogin.aspx "accsoft2.0"))**, providing both subject-wise and date-wise attendance details.
+It also calculates the minimum number of additional classes required to achieve a desired attendance percentage in each subject.

 ##  Features
 - Secure login using session-based authentication.
-- Scrapes attendance data using **BeautifulSoup**.
+- Parses attendance data using **BeautifulSoup**.
-- Calculates additional classes needed to meet a target percentage.
+- Calculates additional number of classes required to meet a target percentage.
-- Deployed using **Gunicorn** on render

 ## Setup & Installation: